Utah Deaf History and Culture

 Report of the Utah State School for the Deaf and Dumb and the State School for the Blind, 1896, p.
 10

 Utah Governor Heber Wells acknowledged Dr. Martha Hughes Cannon's significant contributions to the Utah School for the Deaf and Blind by endorsing the first compulsory attendance law.
 He appointed her to the Board of Trustees for the Utah School for the Deaf and Blind, which inspired her to sponsor a second bill to establish a hospital at that institution.
-Even after leaving politics after one term, Martha remained committed to her work by serving two additional terms on the board of the Utah School for the Deaf and Blind, leaving behind a lasting legacy (Martha Hughes Cannon, Wikipedia, April 20, 2024).
+Even after leaving politics after one term, Dr. Hughes Cannon remained committed to her work by serving two additional terms on the board of the Utah School for the Deaf and Blind, leaving behind a lasting legacy (Martha Hughes Cannon, Wikipedia, April 20, 2024).
 Her work was not only impactful but also widely recognized, as evidenced by Governor Wells' endorsement and her subsequent appointments.
+Her subsequent appointments underscored the trust and respect she had earned within the community, enabling her to influence educational policies that benefited many students.
+Dr. Hughes Cannon's dedication to public service and advocacy for the underserved has never stopped inspiring future generations of leaders.

 Picture